Font size

 schwarz-weiß Foto zeigt am Ufer die Neiße

-Blick Neißeaue flussaufwärts von ca. 1927, Rechte: Ostdeutscher Rosengarten Forst (Lausitz)
+Blick Neißeaue flussaufwärts von ca. 1927, Bildrechte: Ostdeutscher Rosengarten Forst (Lausitz)

 Despite the times of hardship and war, a great deal has survived over the decades from the rose and horticultural exhibition of 1913.
 Most of the sculptures still exist today, though for conservation reasons, replicas are displayed in the East German Rose Garden these days.
 The design of the pergolas at the water features and on Weir Island also dates back to the exhibition.